Néstor Cerpa Cartolini

-Néstor Cerpa Cartolini (14 August 1953 – 22 April 1997) was a member, then leader of the Peruvian Túpac Amaru Revolutionary Movement (MRTA).
+Néstor Cerpa Cartolini (14 August 1953 – 22 April 1997) was a member, then leader of the revolutionary group self-named Túpac Amaru Revolutionary Movement (MRTA).
 He was sometimes known by the nom de guerre "Evaristo".
+He was killed by Peruvian government forces during the hostage release Operation Chavín de Huántar in 1997.

 Biography

 Early years

 Cerpa was born in the Lima working class district of La Victoria.
 As a union leader in the 1970s he was involved in the takeover by workers of the Cromotex textile factory in December 1978, which was violently ended by the military government in February 1979, resulting in the deaths of several workers.
 Following the release of the survivors in late 1979, Cerpa organized a sit-in at the United Nations communications office in Lima.

 Terrorism

 In the early 1980s he became involved with the nascent MRTA and quickly rose to be the leader of the San Martín Zone Committee, and thence to the national leadership of the MRTA.
 As an MRTA militant he is alleged to have led and/or participated in: